vlado-github/TinyDFS/README.md

 Building a simple distributed database from ground up.

 - Database is key-value based and uses files for storage.
-- Database can also be used as general file distributed storage.
-- The file data should be kept in more than one node.
+- The file data are kept in more than one node.
 - Implements a consistency policy for reads and writes.
 - Tackless the problem of how keeping data in more than one node helps to provide fault tolerance.